GitSoks/esp32-led-strip-mqtt-client/README.md

 The message is expected to be in the following format JSON format for both the command and the state topics.
 The `device-id` field is used to identify the device and must be unique for each device.
 The `lights` field contains the color of each LED in the LED strip.
 The keys of the `lights` object are the LED indices and the values are objects containing the red, green, and blue values of the LED.
 The LED indices start at 0 and end at the number of LEDs minus 1.

-The following message will set the color of led 0 to white, led 1 to blue, and led 10 to green.
+The following message will set the color of LED 0 to white, LED1 to blue, and LED10 to green.
 ```
 {
   "device-id": "my-device",